-This screen will display the Smart Hub equipment settings.
-If additional 24VAC equipment needs to be added (air conditioner or heat pump), it can be done so from this screen by selecting the add non-communicating equipment.
+This screen will display the smart hub equipment settings.
+Here is where 24VAC equipment will need to be added (air conditioner, heat pump, humidifiers, dehumidifiers and ventilation equipment), by selecting the add non-communicating equipment.

-Depending on whether the Smart Hub is configured for air handler or furnace operations, the name of each option will appear as either EIM-Furnace or EIM-Air Handler.
+Depending on whether the smart hub is configured for air handler or furnace operations, the name of each option will appear as either EIM-Furnace or EIM-Air Handler.